The Psychology of Stepmom Stress: How to Overcome Overwhelm and Find Peace

 TUNE IN TO OUR INTERVIEW:

-If you’ve ever felt like your stress as a stepmom is out of proportion to what’s happening on the surface, you’re not alone.
-Even in moments that seem minor to outsiders—a change in pickup time, a dismissive tone from your stepchild, a partner who shrugs off your concerns—the internal reaction can feel huge.
+If you’ve ever felt like your stepmom stress is out of proportion to what’s happening on the surface, you’re not alone.
+Even seemingly small moments—a change in pickup time, a dismissive tone from your stepchild, or a partner shrugging off your concerns—can trigger a big internal reaction.

-This isn’t a character flaw.
+This isn’t a personal flaw.
 It’s a psychological reality.

-On a recent podcast appearance, I talked about the burnout and emotional overwhelm that so many stepmoms experience.
+On a recent podcast appearance with Toni-Ann Mayembe of Real Happy Mom, I talked about the burnout and overwhelm so many stepmoms experience.
 But today, I want to take you one layer deeper: into the psychology of stepmom stress.
 Because when you understand why it feels so intense, it becomes much easier to find your footing and choose how you want to respond.

 Read on for some insight into the psychology of stepmom stress (and what you can do about it):